-In "Manual" mode the fan is put into full speed; this is to purge/flush/ventilate the space only.
+In "Manual" mode the fan is put into full speed causing the "Running Level" bar graph to reach the top and the "Max Speed" LED to light up; this is to purge/flush/ventilate the space only.
 This is not meant for continuous operation since the heating capacity of the unit is sized for only the continuous airflow rate.

 It is important to note that in "Manual" mode the "Low Temp." shut down feature is bypassed/disabled to ensure the unit does not shut down while the confined space is occupied.
-This bypass can be used to allow heating even in a "Low Temp." shut down condition in order to defrost the fan if frosted up.
+This bypass can be used to allow heating even in a "Low Temp." shut down in order to defrost the fan if frosted up.
 The fan will often restart once thawed.